NYPL/dgx-patron-creator-service/README.md

 ### JSON Documentation

-Visit _http://localhost:3001/docs/patron-creator_ for the JSON version of the service swagger documentation.
+Visit _http://localhost:3001/docs/patrons-validations_ for the JSON version of the service swagger documentation.

+The JSON and yaml for all the endpoints are found in the `/api/swagger` directory.
+Visit a service like [Swagger Editor](http://editor.swagger.io/) to run and update the yaml in real time, and download a JSON equivalent file.
+Or, you can input the JSON and get the equivalent yaml.
+Both files should be updated whenever changes are made.

 ## Testing